How You Should Talk To Strangers Online About Your Mental Health

 When you speak to a certified counselor on a reputable site, you can share any information you would like to share.
 You never have to worry about someone finding out what or who you've been discussing.
 In addition, you can be assured that your personal data will be kept confidential.

 You can even choose to remain completely anonymous.
 Still, you may accidentally reveal personal information that you wanted to keep to yourself.
 You might be focused on telling the counselor about a difficult time in your life and forget your desire to stay anonymous.
 However, even if this happens, the counselor never shares any information with anyone.
-In the event that you decide to work with a different therapist, your current counselor can pass on details about your progress, but only if you ask them to do so.
+If you decide to work with a different therapist, your current counselor can pass on details about your progress, but only if you ask them to do so.
 Any information you want to remain private will never be shared.

 It's always okay to let the counselor know how you're feeling.
 While a random person on the internet might take advantage of moments when you're at your most vulnerable, the counselor will never use your emotional expression against you.
 The goal of every interaction with your counselor is to improve your mental health.
 Random people in chat rooms may get angry at you when you're angry, make fun of you when you're hurt, or leave when you tell about something that makes them uncomfortable.
 Yet, the counselor encourages free expression by offering support and guidance no matter what feelings you reveal.